MahBadran93/ROS_Project/README.md

 - Important concepts that have been studied and will be important in developing the project : <br><br>
    - **Nodes**: One of the most important concepts in ROS.
 We can describe nodes as a program (python, c++) to enable ROS to make communication tasks.
 A node can subscribe or publish to a topic, which will be explained. <br><br>
    - **Topic**: The process of transmitting data between nodes.
 Some nodes are responsible for publishing some data to a specific topic where other nodes (subscribers) will be able to request these data ( messages ) from the topic.<br><br>
-   - **Messages** : Data structure which describes the data that ROS nodes publish or recieve. the nodes communicate, send messages, receive messages through topics.<br><br>
+   - **Messages** : Data structure which describes the data that ROS nodes publish or receive. the nodes communicate, send messages, receive messages through topics.<br><br>
    - **Services** : another way to transmit the data between nodes. it is a synchronous operation where the robot has to stop processing while waiting for a service response.<br><br>

   <p align="center">